ASHWIN990/LordPuneet/README.md

 # LordPuneet
-Soundboard of the Legend Lord Puneet Superstart
+Soundboard of the Legend Lord Puneet Superstar